YAMABIKO

 We will keep striving to enhance our lineup of engine and battery products which have the high durability and work efficiency required to satisfy market needs while also conforming to environmental regulations.
 At the same time, as the manufacturer with the largest market share in chainsaws in Japan, we will speedily introduce products to the market in response to growing social demands for forest maintenance as a climate change countermeasure.

-To achieve carbon neutrality with engine products as well, we will conduct verification testing on, and work to commercialize, carbon-neutral fuel.
+To achieve carbon neutrality with engine products as well, we will work to conduct verification tests of carbon-neutral fuels, including bioethanol.

 Agricultural machinery